Jamelia

 Jamelia Niela Davis (born 11 January 1981) is a British singer, actress and television personality.
 Her three studio albums each peaked inside the Top 40 and they spawned eight top-10 singles.
 In addition, Jamelia has won four MOBO Awards, a Q Award and has received nine BRIT Award nominations.

 Jamelia's professional music career began in 1999, when she released her debut single, "So High", followed by a more successful single, "I Do".
 She then released her debut full-length studio album, Drama, in June 2000.
 Jamelia went on to release further successful singles, including "Superstar" which charted at number three on the UK Singles Chart and number one in Australia, where it became platinum certified.
 She went on to release the albums Thank You (2003) and Walk with Me (2006), before leaving her label Parlophone.

 Jamelia appeared as a judge on Move Like Michael Jackson in 2009.
 Her filmography includes her own television documentaries, such as Jamelia: Whose Hair Is It Anyway (2008), her own edition of the popular Channel 4 show, The House That Made Me and, in 2011, BBC Three documentary Jamelia: Shame About Single Mums.
 In 2010, Jamelia signed a new record deal with All Around the World Productions.

 Jamelia was a panellist on the ITV magazine show Loose Women from 2013 to 2016.

 Early life

 Jamelia was born in Handsworth, Birmingham, to single mother Paulette Davis.
 Both her parents are Jamaican; her father is from Spanish Town and her mother is from Westmoreland.
-She grew up in nearby Hockley and attended a local primary school, Brookfields Primary School and then later attended the CTC Kingshurst Academy, formerly known as the City Technology College.
+She grew up in nearby Hockley.
+She attended the local Brookfields Primary School and then the City Technology College, now the CTC Kingshurst Academy.